-- 1. VOC free primer and paint will be standard and applied in all schools and shall consist of the following specifications: - a) Paint Glidden ICI Dulux Lifemaster VOC Free - b) Primer Glidden ICI Dulux Lifemaster VOC Free - 2.
+- b) Primer Glidden ICI Gripper 250 (250.501) - 2.
 Coordination with existing paint colours and building colour standard must be based with a uniform colour scheme and be continued throughout the school.
-Repainting will be done in the original colour unless the requester has received approval from Maintenance Coordinator or Plant Manager to change colours from the Plant Department Colour Schedule.
+Repainting will be done in the original colour unless the requester has received approval from Maintenance Coordinator or Plant Manager to change colours from the Plant Department Colour Schedule. - 3.

-- 3. Abrading the surface with sandpaper and cleaning with TSP is required to ensure good adhesion.
-Follow manufacturer specifications when applying primer and paint. - 4.
 Head Custodians to ensure ICI Paints document used and store all records in their data base by school location, colour code, dye lot, and paint bases.